 The project helped educate others about the insidious nature of an eating disorder.
 A Celebrate Recovery training coach said, “I didn’t understand the pain and anxiety of these women until I listened to the words on the CD of those who have believed the lies and paid the cost to become “beautiful.”

 The truth is you can write a song about literally anything.
-Our catalog, developed now over a period of nearly eighteen years, demonstrates this convincingly.
+Our catalog, developed now over a period of twenty years, demonstrates this convincingly.

 The songs aren’t as much about abuse, addiction, grief or any of the topics we’ve targeted with our projects as much as they’re about emotions, mental processes, and interpersonal interaction as we respond to the challenges we face.
 It is through this very human lens that we are able engage listeners with songs that meet them at their point of need in the midst of life’s most challenging circumstances.